-- An Act to require the display and curricular inclusion of the Ten Commandments and other documents. - 3 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 4 Section 1.
-That a NEW SECTION be added to chapter 13-24: - The board of a school district shall display the Ten Commandments in each classroom in each school located within the district.
+An Act to require the display and curricular inclusion of the Ten Commandments and other documents.
+BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: Section 1.
+That a NEW SECTION be added to chapter 13-24: The board of a school district shall display the Ten Commandments in each classroom in each school located a prominent location within each public school in the district.
 The display must be a poster or document that is at least eight inches by fourteen inches.
-The text of the Ten Commandments must be the focus of the poster or document and must be printed in large, easily readable font. - 10 The text of the Ten Commandments must be printed with the following or substantially similar language: - 12 (1) I AM the LORD your God, thou shalt have no other gods before me; - 13 (2) Thou shalt not make unto thee any graven image; - 14 (3) Thou shalt not take the name of the Lord thy God in vain; - 15 (4) Remember the Sabbath day, to keep it holy; - 16 (5) Honor thy father and mother; - 17 (6) Thou shalt not murder; - 18 (7) Thou shalt not commit adultery; - 19 (8) Thou shalt not steal; - 20 (9) Thou shalt not bear false witness against thy neighbor; and - 21 (10) Thou shalt not covet. - 22 Section 2.
-That a NEW SECTION be added to chapter 13-24: - The following statements must be displayed near any poster or document listing the Ten Commandments pursuant to section 1 of this Act:
+The text of the Ten Commandments must be the focus of the poster or document and must be printed in large, easily readable font.
+The text of the Ten Commandments must be printed with the following or substantially similar language: (1) I AM the LORD your God, thou shalt have no other gods before me; (2) Thou shalt not make unto thee any graven image; (3) Thou shalt not take the name of the Lord thy God in vain; (4) Remember the Sabbath day, to keep it holy; (5) Honor thy father and mother; (6) Thou shalt not murder; (7) Thou shalt not commit adultery; (8) Thou shalt not steal; (9) Thou shalt not bear false witness against thy neighbor; and (10) Thou shalt not covet.

+The following statements must be displayed near any poster or document listing the Ten Commandments pursuant to section 1 of this Act: